altayer-digital/ATGValidator/README.md

 ]
 ```

 In order to validate a single textfield or textview, you can set a `validationHandler` closure on the textfield/textview.
-This will be executed on whenever validation is done on the field and result is ready to be applied.
+This will be executed whenever validation is done on the field and result is ready to be applied.
 An array of errors are passed with result object if the validation result is a failure.
 ```swift
 textfield.validationHandler = { result in
     print(result.status, result.errors)